January 15, 2022

 Question #8 – Financial incentives:

 Have you taken under consideration and investigated the potential impact on test results, diagnosis, treatment protocols, and death certificates of financial incentives reportedly granted “for the time of the pandemic” to hospitals, medical labs, and medical staff handling the Covid cases?
+Obviously, organizations and employees that benefit financially during the pandemic, want the pandemic to last forever and are motivated to hide the truth.
+This enforces the official narrative and the false interpretation of data.

 Question #9 – Death certificates and mortality data: